- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 become corroded.

-These material properties make ceramic implants a great solution for many patients.
+These material properties make ceramic implants an excellent solution for many patients.

-The first fake teeth made from zirconia were used in 1987.
+The first zirconia-based artificial teeth were used in 1987.
 They received FDA approval in 2011.
-This material is becoming more and more popular in the world of dentistry, especially by biomimetic and holistic specialists.
+This material is becoming increasingly popular in dentistry, especially among biomimetic and holistic specialists.

 Pros of zirconia implants